mashu/ImmuneDiscover.jl/docs/design/discovery-transparency.md

 - `<output>.full.tsv.gz` (or `--full-output PATH`) — every candidate plus `reject_reason` /
   `reject_stage`, so you can inspect each assignment and the reason it was dropped.

+`search exact` writes a **slim** TSV by default (identifiers, counts, allelic ratios, flanks).
+Pass `--diagnostic` to include intermediate statistics (cohort folds, `chimera_score`, denominators).
+Filters still use those values when the columns are omitted. `--raw PATH` is a separate uncollapsed match dump from before filtering.

 Each stage prints a colored summary line (kept/before, removed), and the per-criterion output filters are reported separately, so it is clear how many candidates each filter removes.
 `subject coverage`, `BLAST mismatch`, and `core coverage` also draw a unicode histogram of their